bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 8/logitudional static stability.md

 ### Implications
 There is a maximum that the elevator can angle too and hence a maximum negative trim, this determines the furthest forward that the centre of mass can go.
-It should also be noted that there is extra drag created by the tailplane,
+It should also be noted that there is extra drag created by the tailplane, hence greater air deflection will create more drag this is known as [[trim drag]].